 Puerto Vallarta is home to several dolphin species, including the bottlenose dolphin, the spotted dolphin, and the rare sighting of the false killer whale.

-When is the best time of year to see dolphins in Puerto Vallarta?
+When can you see dolphins in Puerto Vallarta?